2018 24 Hours of Daytona: Morning

 14 minutes after racing resumed, Castroneves and Nasr made contact at the first infield hairpin, resulting in significant damage to the No. 7 Penske's left-hand side intercooler, radiator and bodywork, necessitating its return to the garage.
 It returned 25 laps adrift of the leader and out of contention for the overall win.
 Van der Zande's No. 10 WTR Cadillac sustained another right-rear puncture, this time at high speed.
 WTR owner Wayne Taylor retired the car for driver safety reasons, uncertain of the cause of the problem, and he wanted to stop using spare bodywork parts.
-Soon after, Bomarito's No. 55 Mazda retired at the West Horseshoe due to an exhaust problem that caused an car fire.
+Soon after, Bomarito's No. 55 Mazda retired at the West Horseshoe due to an exhaust problem that caused a car fire.
 The fourth (and final) full course yellow was activated for 22 minutes when Kyle Masson put Legge off the track; he ploughed through an advertising billboard and Styrofoam blocks, littering debris on the circuit.
 Legge narrowly avoided impacting Masson's side.
 Under caution, Fittipaldi brought the No. 5 vehicle onto pit road to rectify an overnight cooling issue by removing the engine cover and adding water.
 This allowed Conway back on the lead lap.
 Mustang Sampling also switched off their car's engine during pit stops to limit rising temperatures while the sister WER team had a less severe temperature issue.

 Conway stayed close by Fittipaldi as Braun got the No. 54 CORE car past the latter to regain one of its laps.
 Conway could not pass his teammate to regain first overall.
 Midway through the 19th hour, Conway was called to pit road for a similar cooling issue that hindered the sister No. 5 car; he kept second because Paul di Resta's No. 32 United Autosports car had a clutch pressure problem that temporarily prevented him from leaving pit road.
 He lost three laps to Fittipaldi.
 The No. 11 Grasser Lamborghini took the lead in GTD after trading the position with the No. 33 Riley Mercedes-AMG for the past few hours.
 Meanwhile, teams scheduled their final pit stops and prepared their fastest drivers for their last stints.
 The leaders of two of the three categories were close by each other without over risking.
 Overheating concerns slowed Nasr and fell to third behind Loïc Duval's No. 54 CORE car.
 Nasr retook second when Duval made a scheduled pit stop by the end of hour 22.